Use CouchDB for Document Based Data Storage on Ubuntu 10.10 (Maverick)

 CouchDB is a non-relational document based database.
 Like other entrants into the “NoSQL” field, CouchDB attempts to provide a more flexible data storage system for use in custom application development.
 CouchDB is written in the Erlang programing language which supports an innovative concurrency model.
 While CouchDB does not use an SQL interface, it uses an HTTP interface and JSON as a data format for easy integration in application development.

-This document assumes that you have completed the getting started guide prior to beginning to install CouchDB.
+This document assumes that you have completed the Setting Up and Securing a Compute Instance prior to beginning to install CouchDB.
 If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 When you have saved this file, issue the following commands to refresh your system’s package database and ensure that you’re running the most up to date software: